 \subsection{Results}

 In Fig. \ref{fig.VaryAlpha}, the step response of the closed-loop system with controller $C_{pid}$ \eqref{Cpid} is depicted.
-It confirms that by changing parameter $\alpha$, the output signal can vary between the responses of linear and nonlinear control systems.
+The figure confirms that by changing parameter $\alpha$, the output signal can vary between the responses of linear and nonlinear control systems.
 By looking at the step response of the system from Fig. \ref{fig.VaryAlpha}, it is clear that by increasing the nonlinearity of the controller, overshoot and settling time are decreased.
-Therefore, the close loop system has better performance in transient response.
-Also, it can be seen from the step response by choosing the $\alpha$ between $0$ and $1$, the overshoot and settling time can be decreased as desired.\\ In this example, the step response shows the improvement in transient response, where the conventional HIGS performs the best compared to generalized HIGS.
-It is not the purpose of this paper to show the superiority of either of these controllers rather open a path for more flexible design in the future.\\ Fractional-order HIGS can be advantageous in improving sready state response.
-As can be seen from Fig. \ref{fig:3rd} the amount of HIGS's third harmonic (the green dot) is always greater than the generalized one.
+Therefore, the closed-loop system has better performance in transient response.\\ In this example, the step response shows the improvement in transient response, where the conventional HIGS performs the best of all generalized HIGS elements.
+It is not the purpose of this paper to show the superiority of either of these controllers but rather to open a path for more flexible design in the future.\\ Fractional-order HIGS can be advantageous in improving steady-state response.
+As can be seen from Fig. \ref{fig:3rd}, the magnitude of the conventional HIGS's third harmonic (the green dot) is the greatest of all possible generalized HIGS elements.
 It can be problematic, especially for more complex systems with high-frequency modes and control systems where the precision is of concern \cite{karbasizadeh2021fractional}.
-The generalized HIGS compromises between improving the transient response and reduction of higher-order harmonics for higher precision and tracking of motion.
+The generalized HIGS compromises between improving the transient response and reduction of higher-order harmonics for higher precision and reference tracking.